nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 Service ID filtering in a provider system **SHALL** be controlled by two levels of configuration:

 1. a supplier-controlled configuration visibility switch ("supplier switch")
-2. organisation-controlled configuration, incorporating an enablement switch ("organisation configuration")
+2. organisation-controlled configuration ("organisation configuration"), incorporating an enablement switch

 The supplier switch allows the service ID filtering configuration to be made visible to selected (or all) organisations using the supplier's provider system.

-Once the service ID configuration screens are made available to an organisation, a user at the organisation can configure service ID filtering, and once configuration is completed, enable service ID filtering on so that the configuration takes effect upon the API, for their organisation.
+Once the service ID configuration screens are made available to an organisation, a user at the organisation can configure service ID filtering, and once configuration is completed, switch service ID filtering on so that the configuration takes effect upon the API, for their organisation.

 ## Supplier switch ##